 When you graduate, you may wish to remain in the UK to work and develop your professional practice.
 This page will give you an overview of the two most relevant visa categories for after-study work.

-TIER 1 (GRADUATE ENTREPRENEUR) VISA
+TIER 1 START-UP VISA

 How do I get an endorsement from AUB?